qingreee1/material-theme-jetbrains-docs/docs/configuration/panel-settings.md

 ----
 ### Notes

-- Compact Statusbar only works if there are only one open instance of the IDE
 - Because the IDE is developed with compact table cells in mind, using "padded table cells" may result of display artifacts in some components.
 One example is the *Python DataView* (https://github.com/ChrisRM/material-theme-jetbrains/issues/485).
 If you are using such features a lot, just enable the "Compact Table Cells" option to solve that problem.